bfetler/project_management/README.md

 ### Essential Features of Project Management

 ##### 1. Definition
+*Q:* What is a project?
-*What is a project?*  An activity with a definite, measurable goal within a specified time frame.
+*A:* An activity with a definite, measurable goal within a specified time frame.

 Example Mission Statements
 + Put a man on the moon by the end of the decade.
 (JFK)
 + Create a way to post your resume online and track who visited it by the end of the year, or until you get a job.
 Maybe 30 people would like to use it.
 (Rasmus Lerdof, PHP creator)
-+ Create an online music service for your friends to share before music festival season starts.
++ Create an online music service for your friends to share music before festival season starts.

 ##### 2. Project phases
 + Start: